krikelin/SpotifyApps/README.md

 		Spotify strongely dislike .NET, more appriciation may be experienced as an result, Java knowledge is asked by Spotify.
 	Changes:
 		* No messed view system
-		All views are components of external java classes inherit SPActivity, an android like infrastructure.
+		All views are components of external java classes inherit Activity, an android like infrastructure.
 Much easier to maintain.
 	Cons:
 		* Drawing flicker there is flickering with the drawing